HIT-ICES/SRaSLR/README.md

 ### Train models
 - Clone this project.
 - Download the pre-trained word vectors if you need(Only LSTM and TextCNN use the vectors).
-Put the file in `data/`.
+Put the file into `data/`.
 - Go into the root of repo and install the required package listed in `requirements.txt` by:
 ```commandline
 pip install -r requirement.txt